-With far crisper styling, impressive equipment levels, a chassis tuned for British roads and a punchy 200PS 2.2-litre diesel engine under the bonnet, the latest Hyundai Santa Fe punches its way upmarket on merit.
-Customers choose between five and seven seats, manual or auto transmissions and front or four-wheel drive.
-We opted to test the 7-seat 4WD variant most UK buyers want.
-You'll be hard pressed to find too much wrong with this one.
-No wonder it's been Hyundai's best selling car in this country.
+With crisper styling, impressive equipment levels, a chassis tuned for British roads and a punchy 200PS 2.2-litre diesel engine under the bonnet, the latest Hyundai Santa Fe punches its way upmarket on merit.
+Customers choose between five and seven seats, manual or auto transmissions and get four-wheel drive.
+Most UK buyers want the 7-seat 4WD variant we look at here and it's certainly a strong package.

 You know, the cleverer car manufacturers out there might just have found market niches that at first seem completely unintuitive.
-The McLaren MP4 is the supercar for people who are embarrassed by supercars.
-The Ford S-MAX MPV sold to people who wouldn't be seen dead in an MPV.
-And this car, the Hyundai Santa Fe is an SUV for people who wouldn't normally entertain the prospect of one.
+McLaren make supercars for people who are embarrassed by supercars.
+Ford makes its S-MAX MPV for people who wouldn't be seen dead in an MPV.
+And this car, the Hyundai Santa Fe, is an SUV for people who wouldn't normally entertain the prospect of one.

 Its rivals have looked and learned from the Santa Fe's quiet rise to success and have upped their game accordingly.
 Does the latest car have enough ticks on the plus side of its ledger to make a convincing case for itself?
 Let's find out.